Megagig/pharma-care-saas/Implementation/ENHANCED_DASHBOARD_IMPLEMENTATION.md

-# Enhanced Pharmacare Dashboard Implementation
+# Enhanced PharmacyCopilot Dashboard Implementation

 ## Overview

-This document outlines the comprehensive redesign and implementation of a modern, responsive, and visually appealing dashboard for the Pharmacare SaaS MERN stack application.
+This document outlines the comprehensive redesign and implementation of a modern, responsive, and visually appealing dashboard for the PharmacyCopilot SaaS MERN stack application.
 The dashboard integrates seamlessly with the existing codebase, follows TypeScript best practices, and handles errors and loading states gracefully.

 ## 🚀 Key Features Implemented